-In 1970 Greenwood was returning to England for a few months to take up a planned third year abroad at Exeter University and Exeter College of Art.
+In 1970 Greenwood was returning to England to take up a planned third year abroad at Exeter University and Exeter College of Art.
 John Hammond arranged a meeting with CBS London, and Mick was signed on the spot.
 Recordings of LIVING GAME, Mick’s highly-acclaimed first album, began at CBS Studios, and half way through, David Howells (Stock, Aitken and Waterman) who had done the actual signing became head of A&R at MCA Records in London, and negotiated taking Mick with him to MCA to be one of their major new signings.

 The album was completed at Sound Techniques in Chelsea (the famous recording studio where Nick Drake & John Martyn recorded their best works along with Cat Stevens, John Cale, Fairport Convention, Jethro Tull, Pink Floyd, Richard Thompson and others).

 The sessions went so well that the celebrated musicians involved became his backing band on the road, Jerry Donahue, Pat Donaldson and Gerry Conway, along with keyboards/arranger Tony Cox.
 Other contributors were Fairport’s Dave Pegg and top jazz musicians– Karl Jenkins, Bud Parkes, Derek Wadsworth, Lynn Dobson, and Dudu Pakwana.

 MCA hired The Commonwealth Institute in Kensington as the reception venue, and the highly acclaimed LIVING GAME album was released throughout the world to great reviews, and among other accolades became Cashbox’s Import of the Week.
-There were some comparisons made, but the consensus was Mick had a range and originality of his own.
+Despite some comparisons, the consensus was Mick had a range and originality of his own.